 The Setup

-dark charcoal (nearly black) accent wall sits behind the TV, and a substantial floor-to-ceiling bookshelf unit filled with books, records, and framed artwork flanks it.
+A dark charcoal, nearly black, accent wall sits behind the TV.
+A substantial floor-to-ceiling bookshelf unit filled with books, records, and framed artwork flanks it.
 That dark wall makes the TV recede visually, turning the entire back section into a display surface instead of just a screen on a wall.
-A white grid-style cubby unit below the TV provides organized storage with baskets and small items.

 Why Dark Walls Work in Small Spaces

-I know.
-Conventional wisdom says “never paint a small room dark.”
+I know what you’re thinking.
+Conventional wisdom says never paint a small room dark.
 But look at this room.
 Dark paint makes a small space feel intentional and contained rather than just small.
 It works especially well when you balance it with warm-toned floors and furniture.

 Think of the dark wall as a backdrop for everything else, not a fight against natural light.
 Those are two completely different goals.